|

 wines at one event is about right.
 Having more than

-that can be a little overwhelming sometimes.
+that can be overwhelming.
 The

 other issue is the amount each guest tastes.